Frequently asked questions

 • Submit an Expression of Interest to the Community Ownership Fund (COF) – Deadline: 26 Feb 2024 (COMPLETED)

-• Agree the purchase, subject to contract, with the current owner, register as a Community Benefit Society and submit our Application for funding to the COF – Deadline 10 April 2024
+• Agree the purchase, subject to contract, with the current owner, register as a Community Benefit Society and submit our Application for funding to the COF.
+This has been delayed following the election of the new government.

 Could an election impact upon the project?